psychemedia/pentrich-uprising/histories/26_special_commission_york_1813.md

 pp.519-20
 Acquitted cases

-Tlie King against James Starhey.
+The King against James Starkey.

 This was an indictment for a misdemeanour in having incited two persons to blow up the mill of William Cartwright.